timbec/gatsby-portfolio-blog/content/blog/react-hooks-one/index.md

 I'm currently trying to master React.js, and a big part of mastering modern Read is mastering . . .
 React Hooks.
 I've use React Hooks for awhile, but never fully understood what they were doing under the hood, and what need they served.
 This is my attempt to describe what I've learned, in the clearest terms possible (or possible for me).

-I recently encountered [https://reactjs.org/docs/hooks-state.html](`useState()`) while building out a new front end from a legacy Wordpress site at my [Uranium City History Project](https://uraniumcity-history.com) on Next.js.
+I recently encountered [`useState()`](https://reactjs.org/docs/hooks-state.html)while building out a new front end from a legacy Wordpress site at my [Uranium City History Project](https://uraniumcity-history.com) on Next.js.
 I referenced Brad Traversy's excellent ['Next.js Dev to Deployment'](https://www.udemy.com/course/nextjs-dev-to-deployment) course on Udemy.
 I love Brad's approach and his accessible style, but he doesn't explain things in depth.
 As he says himself, he leaves it to you, the learner, to look up the documentation on the concepts.
 He just shows you how to use them.

 Two important variables are initialized thus: